uttamLab/UNSEG/README.md

 }
 ```
 ## Exemplar
 Tissue microenvironments are difficult to segment due to the complexity and heterogeneity of the tissue architecture and cellular morphology.
 Below is an example where we perform UNSEG and Cellpose on a tissue sample that capture this challenge.
 The example demonstrates the quality of UNSEG's performance.
+More detailed analysis can be found in the paper.
 ![UNSEG and Cellpose](content/Unseg_cellpose.png)